 Minor Home Repairs

-Sponsored by Senior Services, the Minor Home Repair program offers low-cost repairs for minor plumbing, electrical, or carpentry problems.
+Sponsored by Sound Generations, the Minor Home Repair program offers low-cost repairs for minor plumbing, electrical, or carpentry problems.
 Homeowners of all ages in Seattle, Shoreline, and Bellevue are eligible.
-Please call 206-448-5751 to coordinate your services.
+Please call (206) 448-5751 to coordinate your services.

 2208 2nd Ave, Seattle WA

-Established in 1967, Senior Services is the largest non-profit agency serving seniors in Washington.
+Established in 1967, Sound Generations is the largest non-profit agency serving seniors in Washington.
 Its numerous programs include Information and Assistance, Meals on Wheels, Minor Home Repair, Senior Rights Assistance, Volunteer Transportation, and of course Senior Centers like SESSC.
-Senior Services can help older adults and caregivers meet a wide variety of needs.
+Sound Generations can help older adults and caregivers meet a wide variety of needs.

 Central Area Senior Center